apache/flink/docs/dev/connectors/kafka.md

 </dependency>
 {% endhighlight %}

 Then instantiate the new source (`FlinkKafkaConsumer`) and sink (`FlinkKafkaProducer`).
-As for the API, it is fully compatible with other Kafka connectors that already exist.
-So in theory, you don't need to make any changes to it to make your program work.
+The API is the backwards compatible with the older Kafka connectors.

 ## Kafka Consumer